Q: What is creativity?

 Goal of SMS Market-Making Project was to initiate and activate ecosystem by training developers, by promoting partnerships between developers and portals, by training the portals, by technically linking internet into operators' mobile network by adding network elements for SMS service.
 Revenue sharing was a great challenge as mobile operators wanted 100%, no less, of the SMS business.
 For China Mobile and China Unicom SMS meant more revenue from their fast growing subscriber base.

 In all, technical part of SMS was easy but there was a long list of other topics to learn.
 Discussions were whether official multimedia bureaus, small companies, or maybe big private software companies would be the best partners.
 Guanxi, of course, was part of partner selections, but control was the most essential aspect.

-• Service product - Service product management - Flat rate
+• Service product / management • Flat rate

 NEW MANDARIN WORDS INVENTED